 Keeping the Kind Tribe Vibe Alive

-Kind Veggie Burritos is my way of saying thanks, and celebrating my own joyful ride on The Bus since my first show 50 years ago this year: April 17, 1971 – that killer show at Princeton!).
+Kind Veggie Burritos is my way of saying thanks, and celebrating my own joyful ride on The Bus since my first show over 50 years ago: April 17, 1971 – that killer show at Princeton!).

 This book is my own self-published, homegrown labor of love; you won’t find it in traditional bookstores.
 I pay for it, and the website, and all, completely out of my own pocket because I love the music, and our tribe.
 Whatever the future may hold, it is my contribution for keeping the gentle, good vibes flowing among us.